Latrobe Brewing Company

 Latrobe Brewing Company is a brewery founded in 1893 in Latrobe, Pennsylvania, once famous for producing Rolling Rock American lager beer.
 The brand was acquired by Labatt Brewing Company in 1987, itself acquired in 1995 by the Belgian brewing conglomerate Interbrew, which merged into InBev in 2004.
 In 2006 Anheuser-Busch purchased the Rolling Rock brand, but not the brewery.
 After briefly brewing the beer in Latrobe it relocated production to Newark, New Jersey.

-In 2006 City Brewing Company acquired the brewery, and has brewed a variety of beers on and off there ever since.
+In 2006, City Brewing Company acquired the brewery, and has brewed a variety of beers on and off there ever since.

 History

+Early history and production of Rolling Rock

 The Latrobe Brewing Company brewery was founded in 1893 in Latrobe, Pennsylvania, as part of the Pittsburgh Brewing Company.
 Forced to close in 1920 due to Prohibition, it was purchased by the Tito brothers and reopened in 1933 selling “Latrobe Old German” and “Latrobe Pilsner” beers.
-Rolling Rock brand beer (famous for its green pony bottles), was introduced in 1939, leading to Latrobe becoming one of the largest brewers in the United States.
+Rolling Rock brand beer (famous for its green "pony bottles"), was introduced in 1939, leading to Latrobe becoming one of the largest brewers in the United States.

 It was purchased by Labatt Brewing Company in 1987, which in turn was purchased in 1995 by the Belgian brewing conglomerate Interbrew, which merged into InBev in 2004, then Anheuser-Busch InBev following a 2008 merger with Anheuser-Busch.

 In May 2006, InBev had announced that it was selling the Rolling Rock brands to Anheuser-Busch, (brewer of Budweiser), the largest brewer in the United States.
 This sale, however, excluded the Latrobe brewery, leaving an uncertain future for the Latrobe brewery, which only continued producing the Rolling Rock Brands through July 31, when production was moved to an Anheuser-Busch facility in Newark, New Jersey.